shine-calendar/color-picker/README.md

 ## License
 The Shine Color Picker is released under the [MIT License](https://github.com/shine-calendar/color-picker/blob/master/LICENSE).

 Also utlizes code from Oleg V. Polikarpotchkin and Steve Lautenschlager.
+Finally, also utilizes the [Xceed Wpf Toolkit](wpftoolkit.codeplex.com) (licensed under [MS-PL License](http://wpftoolkit.codeplex.com/license)).

 ## About Us
 Shine Calendar is striving to be the best calendar experience available on Windows, Windows 10, and Android.